Solve single photon detector problems: Conclusion

-In conclusion, we presented schemes solving SPD problems in QKD tasks, which remove the distance restriction in implementing.
-The schemes can be viewed as obtaining nearly perfect results by imperfect SPD.
-In principle, by enlarging $m(m_{0})$, error rate caused by dark counts as well as measurements and C-NOT gates can be arbitrary low, while by enlarging $d-m(d_{0}-m_{0})$, detective efficiency can be arbitrary high.
-The scheme is suitable for phase coding, polarization coding, or both, corresponding to Twin-field argument, BB84 argument, and Phase-polarization argument above, respectively, while it might be generalized for other tasks, besides QKD.
-With the schemes, commercial detectors can be employed as perfect ones.
-The result demonstrates that SPD might not be a problem any more.
+In conclusion, we presented a scheme employing the copy strategy to solve SPD problems, which removes the distance restriction in implementing QKD tasks.
+With the scheme, nearly perfect results can be obtained by the imperfect SPD, namely, QBER caused by dark counts, measurements, and C-NOT gates can be reduced to arbitrary low, while detective efficiency can be increased to arbitrary high.
+The scheme is suitable for phase coding, polarization coding, or both, corresponding to the twin-field argument, BB84 argument, and phase-polarization argument above, respectively, while besides QKD, it might be generalized for other tasks such as removing empty signals in sources.
+With it, commercial SPD can be employed as perfect ones, which demonstrates that SPD might not be a problem anymore.